MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 - [Show results from Microsoft 365 in on-premises SharePoint with cloud hybrid search](show-results-from-office-365-in-on-premises-sharepoint-with-cloud-hybrid-search.md).

-- To publish your SharePoint Server site and make it accessible for your users, follow the best practices in Plan for Internet, intranet, and extranet publishing sites in SharePoint Server
+- To publish your SharePoint Server site and make it accessible for your users, follow the best practices in Plan for Internet, intranet, and extranet publishing sites in SharePoint Server.

 - To open a link from a search result that comes from on-premises content, users have to either be connected to the on-premises intranet via a Virtual Private Network (VPN) connection or be logged on to where the content is stored.
 Alternatively, you enable users to open such links by [installing a reverse proxy device](/SharePoint/hybrid/configure-a-reverse-proxy-device-for-sharepoint-server-hybrid) for SharePoint Server.